-All students who have enrolled in this course for the first time must submit a Language Ability Declaration.
-If you already speak some Mandarin or other Chinese dialects/languages, and/or have received previous education in written Chinese, please see the course coordinator immediately unless you were interviewed.
-Per conditions of your Language Ability Declaration, if we subsequently discover that you have not been completely forthcoming with us with regard to your language ability and/or previous exposure to written and/or spoken Chinese, the University may cancel your enrolment in language courses at any time in the semester, regardless of how late in the semester it may happen to be.
+If we subsequently discover that you have not been completely forthcoming with us with regard to your language ability and/or previous exposure to written and/or spoken Chinese, you will either receive a DNC for the course, or the University may cancel your enrolment.
 Misrepresentation of prior study is considered academic misconduct, and it may result in having a record in the University Register of Academic Misconduct, or being referred to the Discipline Committee.